nexforce/nexbot-privacy-policy/README.md

 **Identification & Accessibility**

-Upon registering for a product of Copiloty by Nexforce, we request identification details like your name, email address, and perhaps a company name.
+Upon registering for a product of Nexbot by Nexforce, we request identification details like your name, email address, and perhaps a company name.
 This enables you to customize your new account, and allows us to send you product news and vital updates.
 Periodically, we might send optional surveys to better understand your usage of our products and enhance them.
 With your approval, we will send you our newsletter and other updates.
 Occasionally, we offer the opportunity to add a profile image that appears in our products.

 We will never market your personal information to third parties.

 **Billing Details**

-In case you register for a paid product of Copiloty by Nexforce, you will be asked to provide your payment details and billing address.
+In case you register for a paid product of Nexbot by Nexforce, you will be asked to provide your payment details and billing address.
 Credit card information is directly submitted to our payment processor and never touches Nexforce servers.
 We keep a record of the payment transaction, including the last 4 digits of the credit card number, for account history, invoicing, and billing support.
 We store your billing address for charging you for service, calculating any sales tax due, sending invoices, and detecting fraudulent credit card transactions.
 We sporadically use aggregate billing information to direct our marketing efforts.

 **Product interactions**

-Information that you upload, receive, or maintain in your Copiloty by Nexforce accounts is stored on our servers to ensure you can utilize our products effectively.
+Information that you upload, receive, or maintain in your Nexbot by Nexforce accounts is stored on our servers to ensure you can utilize our products effectively.
 This content is preserved as long as your account remains active.
 Upon the deletion of your account, we maintain the right to remove this content.

 **Geolocation data**